topcoder-platform/learning-paths-api/README.md

 - The seed data are located in `src/scripts/seed`

 ## Local Deployment
-0. Make sure to use Node v16+ by command `node -v`.
-We recommend using [NVM](https://github.com/nvm-sh/nvm) to quickly switch to the right version:
+0. Make sure to use Node v16+ -- check with command `node -v`.
+We recommend using [NVM](https://github.com/nvm-sh/nvm) to quickly switch to the right version specified in the included `.nvmrc` file:

    ```bash
    nvm use